AgoraIO/video-sdk-samples-unity/README.md

   environment with a restricted network.
 - [Secure channel encryption](./Assets/media-stream-encryption/) - integrate built-in data encryption into your app using Video SDK.
-- [Audio and Voice Effect](./Assets/audio-and-voice-effects) - Implement different audio and voice effect features.
+- [Audio and voice effect](./Assets/audio-and-voice-effects) - Implement different audio and voice effect features.

 ## Prerequisites